Neurofeedback as ADHD therapy

 5.2.
 Treatment effectiveness

-An extensive study compared neurofeedback with stimulant treatment and found equally strong improvements in both groups.54
+An extensive study compared neurofeedback with stimulant treatment and found equally strong improvements in both groups.58

-One study found significant improvements in children treated with 40 neurofeedback sessions with theta-beta training compared to traditionally treated children in the following areas55
+One study found significant improvements in children treated with 40 neurofeedback sessions with theta-beta training compared to traditionally treated children in the following areas59

-A double-blind study conducted at considerable expense, which compared (blind) neurofeedback with sham neurofeedback and also (non-blind) with cognitive behavioral therapy, came to the conclusion that neurofeedback can reduce ADHD symptoms just as effectively as cognitive behavioral therapy - however, the sham neurofeedback was just as effective.57
+A double-blind study comparing (blind) neurofeedback with sham neurofeedback and also (non-blind) with cognitive behavioral therapy, which involved considerable effort, came to the conclusion that neurofeedback can reduce ADHD symptoms just as effectively as cognitive behavioral therapy - however, the sham neurofeedback was just as effective.61

 However, the test concept suffers from the fact that the sham neurofeedback group only received 15 sham treatments and 15 regular neurofeedback treatments, while the neurofeedback group received 30 regular neurofeedback treatments.
 It is therefore not a true neurofeedback versus sham neurofeedback comparison test.